TusharGuptaECC/robot/SP0229/README.md

 <!-- Add the summary of the project along with the link to the markdown file for the project.
 Check out the Sample Project.md to get the idea of the structure of the Project file.
 --> As the project name suggests TWR (Teleoperated wheeled Robot) is a terrain semi-autonomous robot which is controlled by an android app via bluetooth connectivity.
- It has the following controls: move forward move backward halt any motion
+ It has the following controls:<br>
+  move forward
+  move backward
+  halt any motion